 When moving to new premises, you must ensure everything is packed correctly to avoid breakages and losses.
-A Plus Moving is a fully licensed company that takes pride in offering quality and affordable residential and commercial moving services.
+A Plus Moving is a fully licensed company that takes pride in offering quality and affordable residential and commercial moving services, aditional services like packing and unpacking.
 One of the questions that clients ask when prepping for a move is how to wrap mirrors for moving.

 Indeed, mirrors are delicate and need to be handled with great care.
-Otherwise, if the mirrors break, shards of glass could cut the movers or yourself when packing or unpacking.
-There are many blogs online with information on the specific steps to pack mirrors for moving.
-Unfortunately, most of them are erroneous.
+Otherwise, if the mirrors break, shards of glass could cut the movers or you when packing or unpacking.

 How to Protect Mirror Corners